 Why Are The Whites Of My Eyes Blue?

-The layers beneath the sclera that are visible by the thin tissue are what give the skin its blue hue.
+The layers beneath the sclera that are visible by the thin tissue are what gives the skin its blue hue.
 The development of connective tissue or bones may be hampered, anaemia may occur, certain drugs may be taken, and silver compounds may be present.

 Different Stages Or Intensities?